XJTUOSS/ShellScript/README.md

-# some ez script
+# Some Easy Script

-easy script
+This is an easy script.